 If you are wanting to be a more ethical shopper, why not start with these Black-Owned Canadian Sustainable Businesses that you can support now.

-Why should you choose a Black-Owned Canadian Sustainable Businesses?
+Why do we need to support Black-Owned Canadian Sustainable Businesses?

-When the pandemic hit, shopping took a real hit and part of me is happy for that.
-It's given us the opportunity to really look at what we have, find value in it and ultimately reduce consumption of the stuff we really don't need.
-Many people have also turned to shop on-line and we have seen a real surge recently with a focus on small businesses who can really use our support.
+When the pandemic hit, shopping took a real hit and part of me is happy about that.
+It's given us the opportunity to really look at what we have, find value in it, and ultimately reduce consumption of the stuff we really don't need.
+Many people have also turned to shopping online and we have seen a real surge recently with a focus on small businesses that can really use our support.

 Supporting Black-Owned Canadian Sustainable Businesses is so important to me and my goal is to use this website to bring some of these great brands to your attention.